flask-api/flask-api/README.md

      * Running on http://127.0.0.1:5000/
      * Restarting with reloader

-You can now interact with the API both from the command line:
+You can now interact with the API from the command line:

     $ curl -X GET http://127.0.0.1:5000/
     {"0": {"text": "do the shopping"}, "1": {"text": "build the codez"}, "2": {"text": "paint the door"}}